Khine Hnin Wai: Charity work

 Khine has founded a charity organization since 2014, which is very active in several places in Myanmar.

 In December 2015, motivated by her charitable efforts for children, she commenced her role as an ambassador for United Act, an educational drama troupe focused on preventing child trafficking.
 Serving in this capacity, she personally financed and directed a short educational film titled "Help Them".
 Demonstrating her commitment, she distributed complimentary DVDs of this informative documentary drama.
 She actively participated in these educational dramas and plays, offering support whenever United Act sought her assistance.

 She also established the Khine Hnin Wai Children's Home in 2018, located in North Dagon Township.
 The orphanage currently provides a home for 39 children, all aged two or below.
 Notably, five of these children are survivors of child rape, while others were abandoned by young single mothers.

 In response to the 2025 Myanmar earthquake, Khine Hnin Wai donated a total of 2.5 billion kyats to support hospitals in Pyinmana and Naypyidaw, as well as to provide aid for homes that were damaged or destroyed.

-Controversies

-In May 2025, Khine Hnin Wai faced significant public criticism following a controversy involving a mistaken bank transfer.
-On May 24, a Facebook user named Shar Htet Nwe alleged that she had accidentally transferred 2,955,000 kyats to Khine Hnin Wai’s personal bank account on May 7.
-Despite submitting evidence, including bank statements, and repeatedly requesting a refund, she claimed that Khine Hnin Wai refused to return the money.
-The incident quickly drew widespread attention on social media, where many netizens criticized Khine Hnin Wai's response as lacking accountability and transparency.
-Critics also raised concerns about the use of a personal bank account for receiving donations, questioning the ethical standards of her philanthropic activities.
-The backlash contributed to growing scrutiny over how charitable funds were being managed under her name.

-One of the most vocal critics of the incident, John Lwin, a prominent figure in Myanmar's modeling industry—was reportedly arrested after returning from Bangkok on 4 June 2025.
-His arrest followed social media posts in which he criticized Khine Hnin Wai and was allegedly involved in reselling products from singer Chan Chan, who had fled to Italy due to her political activism.
-Many activists have alleged that Khine Hnin Wai is supported by the military junta and consider her a covert sympathizer of the Myanmar military.
-She has participated in disaster relief efforts—such as during floods and earthquakes—by collecting public donations and distributing them through local authorities in coordination with the military.
-Additionally, she has attended military-related ceremonies and appeared in military-themed films and promotional materials supporting military-backed policies.
-These activities have contributed to a widespread public perception of her as a pro-military figure.